 Contribution to Today’s PHB: Marketing and Sales can’t be an after-thought; they have to be an on-going part of the strategy!
-As we retrospectively found out, names matter; it’s really difficult for potential members to buy from a company they can’t even spell or remember the URL to.
+As we retrospectively found out, names matter; it’s really difficult for potential members to buy from an organization they can’t even spell or remember the URL to.
 And putting the best event/training on earth together doesn’t matter if there’s no one there to benefit from it.

 For the 3rd iteration – we progressed from “almost execution” to “total brand confusion”, by over-compensating for not pulling enough off in the past.
 In the course of 1 year, we pulled off over 40 events with 10 different networking formats: We did everything from early morning “net-walking” to bowling to health trainings to promotion of community causes.
 We did so much for women entrepreneurs, and yet women entrepreneurs had no idea what we exactly did.
 At a networking event, a friend in a referral group introduced me as: “Here’s Jos.
 She is the Founder of PHB, a community which I know does a lot.
 But maybe Jos can tell you what specifically?”
 Ouch!

 Contribution to Today’s PHB: Being a multi-talented organization meant being played down as a brand for being scattered and un-focused.
 PHB needs to know our core competency and make sure our members know it too and can articulate our benefit.